The questions below answer common questions about debt relief.

 The type of debt relief offered by our network of providers is known by a number of different names but essentially our providers offer debt consolidation and debt settlement services.
 It all starts with a free consultation to help you understand what might work best for you.
 For more information on debt relief strategies click here.

-The majority of our customers need help with unsecured credit card debt, often over $10,000.
+The majority of our users need help with unsecured credit card debt, often over $10,000.
 However, some debt relief providers can also assist with tax debt relief and lower debt amount.
 A free consultation is the best next step to understanding your options.

 Our debt relief providers mostly focus on dealing with unsecured debts and tax debts which means debt not secured by collateral (e.g. mortgages or auto loans).
 However, after completing any program you will be able to focus on secured debts.